 In addition to his academic work, Rod provides workshops for corporations on multimedia/multimodal compositions and has long been involved in music, both as a performer and as an academic.
 A bass player for over two decades, he has written for a variety of music magazines, including No Treble, Bass Player Magazine, and Britain’s Bass Guitar Magazine.
 He’s authored cover stories and feature articles, as well as the “Meet Your Maker” series that ran in Bass Player Magazine.

-As a bassist, Rod has been fortunate enough to play with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, Stan Moscrip, and a variety of other great musicians.
-He performs locally as much as his academic schedule allows.
-He also teaches at Victor Wooten's Bass/Nature Camps when he can, and enjoys using music as a means of teaching the benefits of being a life long learner.
+As a bassist, Rod has enjoyed playing with Krista Detor, Artemis Robison, Victor Wooten, Steve Bailey, Stew McKinsey, Jake Adams, and a variety of other great musicians.
+He performs locally and on the road as much as his academic schedule allows.
+He also teaches at Victor Wooten's Bass/Nature Camps each year, and enjoys using music as a means of teaching the benefits of being a life long learner.

 When Rod is not teaching, researching, writing, or reading, you can find him playing bass, hiking, snowboarding, fly fishing, or doing any number of things that involve the outdoors.